Treasury Window Hours

 - Special Assessments

-- Dog Licenses (December 1 through February 28)
+- Dog License Renewal (December 1 through February 28)

 Special Service Request Applications

-The City of Portage is now participating in the Low-Income Household Water Assistance Program (LIHWAP).
+The City of Portage participates in the Low-Income Household Water Assistance Program (LIHWAP).
 This program allows Portage residents to apply for water/sewer bill payment assistance.
 A LIHWAP payment will guarantee service to qualified residential utility account holders for at least 90 days after receipt of payment.

 How to apply